-Vehicle Means a contrivance equipped with wheels, tracks, or revolving runners on which it moves or is moved; and (a) includes a hovercraft, a skateboard, in-line skates, and roller skates; but (b) does not include: (i) a perambulator or pushchair; (ii) a shopping or sporting trundler not propelled by mechanical power; (iii) a wheelbarrow or hand-trolley; (iv) a pedestrian-controlled lawnmower; (v) a pedestrian-controlled agricultural machine not propelled by mechanical power; (vi) an article of furniture; (vii) a wheelchair not propelled by mechanical power; (viii) any other contrivance specified by the rules not to be a vehicle for the purposes of this definition; and (ix) any rail vehicle.
-(As defined in Section 2 of the Land Transport Act 1998).
+Vehicle (a) Means a contrivance equipped with wheels, tracks, or revolving runners on which it moves or is moved; and (b) includes a hovercraft, a skateboard, in-line skates, and roller skates; but (c) does not include- (i) a perambulator or pushchair: (ii) a shopping or sporting trundler not propelled by mechanical power: (iii) a wheelbarrow or hand-trolley: (iv) a pedestrian-controlled lawnmower: (v) a pedestrian-controlled agricultural machine not propelled by mechanical power: (vi) an article of furniture: (vii) a wheelchair not propelled by mechanical power: (viii) any other contrivance specified by the rules not to be a vehicle for the purposes of this definition: (ix) any rail vehicle (As defined in section 2 of the Land Transport Act 1998).
 Vested Reserve A reserve vested in a territorial authority (not in the Crown).
-Walkway A well-formed durable surface (eg. concrete or compact gravel), that is easy walking, low gradients (although may have steps), low risk, suitable for all ages and for most fitness levels.
+Walkway A well-formed durable surface (eg. Concrete or compact gravel), that is easy walking, low gradients (although may have steps), low risk, suitable for all ages and for most fitness levels.
 Many walkways will cater for people with mobility difficulties and children in buggies and prams.
 Can generally be used in all footwear and in all weather.
-Woodlot Areas of indigenous or exotic vegetation.